melliott7264/e-commerce-back-end/README.md

 Run "npm start" from the command line in the root of your application folder to start the server.
 This will make the database available to your front end on the api routes.
 You can use Insomnia to test these routes; /api/categories, /api/tags, /api/products.
 There are routes for GET all, GET one on the id, POST, PUT on the id, and DELETE on the id.

-YouTube Walk-through Part 1 (Setup and Gets):
-YouTube Walk-through Part 2 (POSTs, PUTs, and DELETEs):
+YouTube Walk-through Part 1 (Setup and Gets):  https://youtu.be/CLabwVElYWo YouTube Walk-through Part 2 (POSTs, PUTs): https://youtu.be/OcLE8XM3YHg YouTube Walk-through Part 3 (PUT and DELETEs):

 ## Credits